Smiling in the Midst of Life’s Challenges

 Women who can smile through the storm, not because they love the rain, but because they believe the sun will rise again.

 If you’re in the middle of something heavy right now — and you still managed to smile today — I see you.
-I honor you.
-And I want you to know that quiet smile is a powerful light in a world that desperately needs it.
+I honour you.
+And I want you to know that a quiet smile is a powerful light in a world that desperately needs it.

 You are not alone in this.
 And you don’t have to pretend.
 Your quiet joy is healing in motion.